conan-io/conan-io.github.io/_posts/2025-03-12-Introducing-Conan-Audit-Command.markdown

 [JFrog Advanced Security](https://jfrog.com/devops-native-security), which provides detailed vulnerability analysis reports.

+> **Note:** If you are using packages from Conan Center, some vulnerabilities may have already
+> been mitigated through patches applied in the recipe.
+To verify if a patch has been
+> applied, check the recipe in Conan Center.

 To use the command, users must register and obtain a token that grants access to a limited number of scans per day.